 I got inspired for these nests from a Greek sweet — Kataifi.
 Which is traditionally rolled into cylinders, but I thought to make them into nests instead.
 They look completely delicious and totally Eastery to me!
 I have added sliced almonds and pistachios for these nests, but you can use any other nuts you like.
 This is great served with a cup of hot coffee or may be with some ice-cream.

-Now these nests are just a part of my springtime/Easter routine since last year.
-This is because Adoria has been learning about festivals and the meaning of culture for some time now.
+Now these nests are just a part of my Springtime/Easter routine since last year.
+This is because Little-A has been learning about festivals and the meaning of culture for some time now.
 So I made these nests thrice during last Easter and this time it has been made 2 times already.

 They are so easy to throw together.
 And something about the sweet, aromatic and crunchy combo makes them so irresistible to me!
 I seriously can’t stop eating them.